gatejs/core/INSTALL.md

   Defaults to `/etc`.
 * `--prefix-bin` : The path where the gatejs program will be installed.
 Defaults to `/usr/local/sbin`.
+* `--prefix-var` : The path where the temporary files will be written (PID file, sockets, ...).
+Defaults to `/var`.
+* `--prefix-data` : The path where the persistent data will be written (Cache files).
+Defaults to `/home/gatejs-data`.
 * `--help` : Show a short help text.